101 Cooking For Two

 Blue ribbon divider used for visual effect

-• Quick and easy with only 5 minutes of preparation and about 30 minutes of baking time.
-Just follow the step-by-step photo instructions.
+Make this recipe for chicken thighs in your oven with the easy step-by-step photo instructions with only 5 minutes of preparation and 30 to 35 minutes of baking time.

 ⏰ How long to bake chicken thighs